 Learn MoreThis hike has a reputation for being one of the best in the country, for good reason.
 The scenery, the environment, the trail (or lack thereof) are all unique and awe inspiring.
 You are actually hiking in the Virgin River through what is known as The Narrows in Zion Canyon.
 Steep sandstone cliffs rise a thousand feet or more on both sides of the river.
 The colors in the...

-Learn MoreOne of the great pleasures in the Tennessee portion of the Great Smoky Mountains National Park is scaling the 6,593 feet of beauty that is Mt.
+Learn MoreOne of the enduring pleasures in the Tennessee portion of the Great Smoky Mountains National Park is scaling the 6,593 feet of beauty that is Mt.
 LeConte.
 It isn’t quite the highest mountain in the park, but it is by far the tallest hike from its base.
 The summit is so popular, there are five distinct trails to the top, varying in distance and difficulty.
-My favorite...
+My...

 Learn MoreThis hike is in one of my favorite areas of Pisgah National Forest along the Blue Ridge Parkway in western North Carolina.
 It lies in a little corner between Middle Prong Wilderness and Shining Rock Wilderness where the mountain tops are bald and exceed 6000′.
 This hike occurred on March 24, 2011 beginning at 10:00AM and ending about 3:00PM.
 The goal on this day...